mmmangooo/Milestone-Project1/README.md

 Every page contains a shortcut link to the contact page, in form of an icon in the down right corner.
 The purpose og this is to make it easy for the user to find and quickly get to the contact page regardless of where the user is on the page.
 Each page also features a navigation bar on the top right, which is fixed in its position so it remains the same while the user scrolls down the page.
 The purppse of this is to make it easy no navigate the page no matter where on te page the user currently is.
+The navigation bar is collapsed to a "hamburger menu" on mobile and tablet.
 Each page contains a footer with copyright information and links to the photographer in social media.

 ### Home
 The home page features a large hero image displayed in a carousel containing three photos.
 This carousel takes up the height of almost the entire screen on all devices and the purpose of this is to immediately catch the viewers attention and create a wow-feeling on watching the photos.